Create a Website Account - Manage notification subscriptions, save form progress and more.

 What did we do well?
 What can we do better?
 Whether you want to compliment an outstanding officer or employee or provide feedback about a disappointment, all of your comments are welcomed and valued.

 You may contact us in person, by telephone, or written correspondence including email: Monroe Police Department 818 W. Main St. Monroe, WA 98272 Phone: 360-794-6300 Email

-Unused or expired medications can be disposed of at this location in Monroe:
+Unused or expired medications can be disposed of at the Monroe Police Department or at any of the following locations in Monroe:

 Pharm A Save 17788 147th St SEMonroe, WA 98272(360)794-7351